Maxime Rodinson: Studying Islam from a Marxist and sociological point of view

 Rodinson's work combined sociological and Marxist theories, which, he said, helped him to understand "that the world of Islam was subject to the same laws and tendencies as the rest of the human race."
 Hence, his first book was a study of Muhammad (Muhammad, 1960), setting the Prophet in his social context.
 This attempt was a rationalist study which tried to explain the economical and social origins of Islam.
 A later work was Islam and Capitalism (1966), the title echoing to Max Weber's famous thesis regarding the development of capitalism in Europe and the rise of Protestantism.
 Rodinson tried to rise above two prejudices: the first one widespread in Europe that Islam is a brake for the development of capitalism, and the second one, widespread among Muslims, that Islam was egalitarian.
 He emphasized social elements, seeing Islam as a neutral factor.
 Throughout all of his later works on Islam, Rodinson stressed the relation between the doctrines inspired by Muhammad and the economic and social structures of the Muslim world.

 Rodinson also coined the term theologocentrism for the tendency to explain all empirical phenomena in the Muslim world with reference to Islam, while ignoring the role of "historical and social conditioning" in explaining events.

 In his book Mohammed (1971), Rodinson writes:

 I have no wish to deceive anyone ...
 I do not believe that the Koran is the book of Allah.
 If I did, I should be a Muslim.
 But the Koran is there, and since I, like many other non-Muslims, have interested myself in the study of it, I am naturally bound to express my views.
 For several centuries the explanation produced by Christians and rationalists has been that Muhammad was guilty of falsification, by deliberately attributing to Allah his own thoughts and instructions.
 We have seen that this theory is not tenable.
 The most likely one, as I have explained at length, is that Muhammad did really experience sensory phenomena translated into words and phrases and that he interpreted them as messages from the Supreme Being.
 He developed the habit of receiving these revelations in a particular way.
 His sincerity appears beyond a doubt, especially in Mecca when we see how Allah hustled, chastised and led him into steps that he was extremely unwilling to take.

-Works by Maxime Rodinson
+Works

 This list refers to the English editions.